This article is for syncing with iTunes using Wi-Fi. You can also sync your iPhone, iPad, or iPod touch with iTunes using USB.

 - Click Apply, then disconnect the USB cable.

-- Choose which items you want to sync, then click sync.
+- Choose the items that you want to sync, then click sync.

 When the computer and the iOS device are on the same Wi-Fi network, the iOS device appears in iTunes.
 The iOS device syncs automatically whenever it charges and iTunes is open on the computer.
 Learn more about what you can sync and how to sync specific items.